Tips, - 31 May 23

 There will be so much to organise closer to the time so don’t leave decluttering until the last minute.

-Gradually start planning what things you need to take with you, what can go into self-storage, and what should be donated.
+Gradually start planning what things you need to take with you, what can go into self-storage, what should be donated and what you should sell.
 Minimise the amount that you’ll need to transport.

 Spread The News

 Give friends, family, and employers advanced notice about your plans, giving everyone the opportunity to fully come to terms with your move, making appropriate arrangements.

 Start collecting people’s postal and email addresses and phone numbers for future reference.